 Highlights

-• A two-year project implemented by Bangladeshi government extension agents created significant effects among most of the treatment groups.
+- A two-year project implemented by Bangladeshi government extension agents created significant effects among most of the treatment groups.
 Many of the effects were sustained among groups that participated in a bundled agricultural and nutrition intervention.

-• Resilience was measured using an adapted Livelihood Coping Strategies Index.
+- Resilience was measured using an adapted Livelihood Coping Strategies Index.
 Households that used fewer of the coping strategies due to a lack of food, or lack of money to buy food or meet basic needs, are scored as more resilient.

-• Most of the effects are modest.
+- Most of the effects are modest.
 While the impact durability is promising, more would be needed to increase the well-being of households on a transformative level.

-The Agriculture, Nutrition, and Gender Linkages (ANGeL) project was implemented 2016-2018 by Bangladesh’s Ministry of Agriculture.
-The project was intended to promote agricultural diversity, increase farm household income, improve nutrition, and empower women.
-Implementation areas were assigned different combinations of the program treatments of agriculture, nutrition, and gender sensitization sessions.
-The endline survey, conducted in early 2018, found that most ANGeL households—particularly those that participated in the agriculture treatment—improved their cultivation practices, children’s diets, and household relationships.
+The Agriculture, Nutrition, and Gender Linkages (ANGel) project was implemented 2016-18 by Bangladesh's Ministry of Agriculture.
+The project was intended to promote agricultural diversity, increase farm household income, improve nutrition, and empower women. lmplementation areas were assigned different combinations of the program treatments of agriculture, nutrition, and gender sensitization sessions.
+The endline survey, conducted in early 2018, found that most ANGeL households -particularly those that participated in the agriculture treatment-improved their cultivation practices, children's diets, and household relationships.
+(See Figure I for an overview of the treatments.)
+Two substantial shocks impacted project areas in the years following the project.
+In May 2019, Cyclone Nargis hit the country.
+Among ANGeL household respondents, 12% reported damage.
+For most households, the Covid-19 pandemic created the larger shock, with movement and economic activity severely restricted March-June 2020, and intermittently March-August 2021.

 Coping with Shocks

 To quantify and compare levels of resilience between households, we adapted the Livelihood Coping Strategies Index, which measures how households respond to a shock.
 Respondents were asked whether they had undertaken any of ten coping behaviors since the start of the Covid-19 pandemic due to a lack of food or money to buy food or meet other basic needs.
 These behaviors are classified as ‘stress,’ ‘crisis,’ or ‘emergency’ strategies, according to how deeply they may reduce future well-being and the difficulty to reverse them.
+(See Figure 2.)

 Among the full sample, 27% of households did not use any of the coping behaviors, 11% had undertaken up to a stress-level strategy, 32% up to crisis-level, and 11% had used an emergency strategy at least once.
 The households in the T-AN and T-ANG treatment arms were five percentage points less likely to have used any of the surveyed coping behaviors, and also demonstrated reduced likelihood of using the more severe coping strategies.
 It appears that the combination of agricultural and nutrition training enabled households to be more resilient to shock.